Matthias Mink

 Matthias Mink (born 31 July 1967) is a German manager and former professional footballer who played as a defender.
+He is currently in charge of Fortuna Köln.

 He played in the 2.
 Bundesliga for Fortuna Köln, which was even his first job as manager.
-After some other clubs the came back to Fortuna and managed SC Fortuna Köln II.
+After working for several clubs, he came back to Fortuna to manage their reserve team in 2022.
 Since beginning of 2024, he is manager of Fortuna Köln.